creativenull/nvim-ale-diagnostic/README.md

 # nvim-ale-diagnostic

+__PROJECT HAS BEEN ARCHIVED IN FAVOR OF: [https://github.com/dense-analysis/ale/pull/4345](https://github.com/dense-analysis/ale/pull/4345)__

 > This is a v2 rewrite of the repo: [nathanmsmith/nvim-ale-diagnostic](https://github.com/nathanmsmith/nvim-ale-diagnostic)

 > NOTE: This is only temporary until this PR is merged in ALE: [https://github.com/dense-analysis/ale/pull/4135](https://github.com/dense-analysis/ale/pull/4135)